Damned Devotion

-Damned Devotion is the fifth regular studio album by American musician Joan As Police Woman, released on February 9, 2018 by PIAS Recordings.
+Damned Devotion is the fifth studio album by American musician Joan As Police Woman, released on February 9, 2018 by PIAS Recordings.

 Release

 On November 2, 2017, Wasser announced the release of her new album, along with the single "Warning Bell".

 Critical reception

 Damned Devotion was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 81 based on 11 reviews.
 Aggregator Album of the Year gave the release a 76 out of 100 based on a critical consensus of 12 reviews.

 Track listing

 Personnel

 Credits are adapted from the Damned Devotion liner notes.